advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

 - Interesting news about the world's top travel destinations are featured at the Home page. :round_pushpin:
 - Users can personalize their experience by adding their favourate quote and profile photo. :boy:
 - Users can update their personal information any time.
 - Users can search for flights and reserve them. :airplane:
-- Auto-complete of textboxes is supported to ease the search experience.
+- Auto-complete of textboxes is supported to ease the search experience. :mag:
 - Online payments are supported.
 - Users are emailed with any changes the make in their resrevations or if a flight is edited or cancelled. :mailbox: